 CIfA works with a range of partners, including Historic England and FAME to ensure that accurate labour market intelligence is available for the sector.
-Initiatives include Profiling the Profession, designed to gather information about everybody working in archaeology and the historic environment and repeated at 5 yearly intervals and the Archaeological Market Surveys, which provide a snapshot of the market for archaeological services on an annual basis.
+Initiatives include Profiling the Profession, designed to gather information about everybody working in archaeology and the historic environment and the Archaeological Market Surveys, which provide a snapshot of the market for archaeological services on an annual basis.

 This series of Archaeological market surveys collects data on the market for archaeological services on an annual basis.
 The surveys are undertaken by Landward Research Ltd on behalf of the Chartered Institute for Archaeologists, FAME and Historic England and provide invaluable information on the nature of the archaeological market and its contribution to the UK economy.